10 Best HR Software for Payroll Shortlist

 Summary

-HR solutions are transforming People Operations through technology.
-Especially as more companies are hiring remotely, in 2023 there are more companies developing global payroll solutions and offering full-service EOR and payroll platforms that help you pay an international workforce that's made up of both employees and contractors.
+As more orgz hire remote and international workers, in 2025 there are more companies developing global payroll solutions and offering full-service EOR and affordable payroll platforms that help you pay an international workforce that's made up of both employees and contractors.